alt-text-org/image-algo-testing/README.md

 -------

 1. [process-images.js](process-images.js): For each image, compute and save to disk versions 2x size, 1/2x size, with a 5% border crop, and in PNG format.
-We use the Node.js `node-canvas` library for this, which wraps the `Cairo` open source image processing library.
+We use the Node.js `canvas` library for this, which wraps the `Cairo` open source image processing library.
 2. [vectorize.js](vectorize.js): For each matching algorithm, compute the feature vector for each image and all its alterations, as well as the SHA256 hash of the original image, then store the result in a large JSON